mjhorvath/Datsville/readme.md

 ## Datsville RPG

-[Datsville RPG](https://github.com/mjhorvath/Datsville-RPG) is a test project aimed at creating a tactical RPG based on Datsville using RPG Maker VX Ace and RPG Maker MV.
+[Datsville RPG](https://github.com/mjhorvath/Datsville-RPG) is a test project aimed at creating a tactical RPG set in Datsville using RPG Maker.

 ## Legal disclaimer